 So assume that $f,g\in \BR$ are combinatorially conjugate on the real line.
-Since $f$ and $g$ are real analytic, \begin{enumerate} \item[(i)] $f$ and $g$ have no wandering intervals; \item[(ii)] $f$ and $g$ have no intervals consisting of entirely of periodic points; \item[(iii)] each periodic turning point is attracting. \end{enumerate} (Note that point (i) implies that any extension as in the theorem is uniquely determined outside of attracting and parabolic basins.)
+Since $f$ and $g$ are real analytic, \begin{enumerate} \item[(i)] $f$ and $g$ have no wandering intervals (see \cite[Theorem IV.A]{demelovanstrien}); \item[(ii)] $f$ and $g$ have at most finitely many real periodic points that are not hyperbolic and repelling (see \cite[Theorem IV.B']{demelovanstrien}); in particular, $f$ and $g$ have no intervals consisting entirely of periodic points; \item[(iii)] each periodic turning point is attracting. \end{enumerate} (Note that point (i) implies that any extension of $h$ as in the statement of the lemma is uniquely determined outside of attracting and parabolic basins.)

-Moreover, by \cite[Theorem B' in Chapter IV]{demelovanstrien}, the maps $f$ and $g$ have only finitely many real periodic attractors.
-Let us denote the union of the immediate basins of these periodic attractors by $B_0(f)$ and $B_0(g)$.
+Let us denote the union of the immediate basins of the finitely many real periodic attractors of $f$ and $g$ by $B_0(f)$ and $B_0(g)$, respectively.
 Since the combinatorial conjugacy $h$ sends periodic (parabolic) attractors to periodic (parabolic) attractors, we can extend $h$ to a conjugacy between $f\colon B_0(f)\to B_0(f)$ and $g\colon B_0(g)\to B_0(g)$ (mapping iterates of singular values to corresponding iterates of singular values).
 This implies that assumption (iv) of \cite[Theorem II.3.1]{demelovanstrien} is also satisfied, and one can easily check that the proof of that theorem goes through verbatim in our context.
 (Alternatively, we could apply the latter theorem directly to a restriction of $f$ or a modification of such a restriction as in the proof of Theorem \ref{thm:realrigidity} below.) \end{proof}